 In accordance with Section 34 of the City of Corner Brook Act, a quorum shall consist of a majority of Council as established under Section 13 of the City of Corner Brook Act.
-(Six Councillors plus the Mayor)

-Council of the City of Corner Brook Rules of Procedure

-2) If there is no quorum present within fifteen minutes after the time appointed for holding a meeting, the Clerk shall call the roll and take down the names of the members then present.
+(Six Councillors plus the Mayor) 2) If there is no quorum present within fifteen minutes after the time appointed for holding a meeting, the Clerk shall call the roll and take down the names of the members then present.
 The meeting shall then stand adjourned until the next Regular meeting.

-8. ATTENDANCE AT PUBLIC MEETINGS
+8. ATTENDANCE AT PUBLIC MEETNGS

-- In addition to the Mayor and Councillors, the following persons must attend meetings of Council: - a.
+- 1) In addition to the Mayor and Councillors, the following persons must attend meetings of Council: - a.
 The Chief Administrative Officer or designate. - b.
 The City Clerk, or designate. - 2) Directors and other employees of Council shall attend meetings of Council when required to do so by Council or the Chief Administrative Officer.